tj-tusharjain/azure-compute-docs/articles/virtual-machines/configure-vm-watch.md

 > [!IMPORTANT]
 > The code segment is identical for both Windows and Linux except for the value of the parameter <your extension name> passed into the Extension name.
 >
-> Please replace <your extension name> with "ApplicationHealthLinux" for Linux and "ApplicationHealthWindows" for Windows installations.
+> Please replace "<your extension name>" with "ApplicationHealthLinux" for Linux and "ApplicationHealthWindows" for Windows installations.

 ### vmWatchSettings Properties